Day Without Art Day

 Observing Day With(out) Art

-Day With(out) Art is best observed by people taking part in the movement.
-First by learning more about it, and then by taking action.
+Day With(out) Art is best observed by participating in the movement, first by learning more about it and then by taking action.
 This day is observed at hundreds of galleries, museums, and by hundreds of arts organizations around the world.
 People can spread the word about this holiday using the hashtag #DayWithoutArt.

 When is it?